 Has anything changed for members?

-Veyo will provide a number of service enhancements for members.
+Veyo is providing a number of service enhancements for members.

-- A dedicated NEMT management unit will be available to support rides related to critical appointments (such as dialysis, cancer treatments, hospital services, or dental emergencies).
+- A dedicated NEMT management unit is available to support rides related to critical appointments (such as dialysis, cancer treatments, hospital services, or dental emergencies).

 - If a member is on the phone scheduling a ride and their request is denied, during that same call, they can ask to be transferred to an independent reviewer regarding their case for reconsideration.

-- Members will be able to access a mobile-friendly portal for managing and scheduling rides to one of their last five destinations.
+- Members can access a mobile-friendly portal for managing and scheduling rides to one of their last five destinations.
 This portal also allows members to request pickup for their ride home after an appointment, view the real-time location of their ride, and, if available, view driver photos and vehicle information.

 For more information about service enhancements, changes to existing policies, and other helpful information, view ForwardHealth Update 2021-35 (PDF), “New Non-Emergency Medical Transportation Manager for Wisconsin Medicaid and BadgerCare Plus Members.”